apache/druid/docs/configuration/index.md

 If a `categorySpec` is provided (as part of `fillCapacityWithCategorySpec` and `equalDistributionWithCategorySpec` strategies), then a task of a given datasource may be assigned to:

-- any worker if no categoryConfig is given for task type
+- any worker if no category config is given for task type
-- any worker if categoryConfig is given for task type but no category is given for datasource and there's no default category
+- any worker if category config is given for task type but no category is given for datasource and there's no default category
-- a preferred worker (based on categoryConfig and category for datasource) if available
+- a preferred worker (based on category config and category for datasource) if available
-- any worker if categoryConfig and category are given but no preferred worker is available and categoryConfig is `weak`
+- any worker if category config and category are given but no preferred worker is available and category config is `weak`
-- not assigned at all if preferred workers are not available and `categoryConfig` is `strong`
+- not assigned at all if preferred workers are not available and category config is `strong`

 In both the cases, Druid determines the list of eligible workers and selects one depending on their load with the goal of either distributing the load equally or filling as few workers as possible.